yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 == Telnet into Redboot ==
 You can change the redboot configuration, so you can later telnet into this bootmanager in order to reflash this device from there, without having serial access.

 The default form of the fconfig command will force you to enter the data, change and confirm every initialized variable.
-To avoid reentering the ""Boot script"" data and harming unnecessary variables, run the fconfig list command first to look at variable names and values:
+To avoid reentering the '''Boot script''' data and harming unnecessary variables, run the fconfig list command first to look at variable names and values:
 {{{
 RedBoot> fconfig -l -n
 boot_script: true